Tuning Charge Order in $\kappa$-(BEDT-TTF)$_2$Hg(SCN)$_2$X (X=Br, Cl) via Uniaxial Strain

-In the absence of strain, $\kappa$-Hg-Cl undergoes a metal to charge order insulator transition at T$_{\text{CO}}$=30~K~\cite{Drichko2014}, where collective dipole fluctuations are not observed~\cite{Hassan2018Crystals}.
-See the supplementary material~\cite{SI} for the corresponding spectra.
-While the presence of the elastic line precludes us from going to low frequencies, the changes in the observed range are negligible.
+In the absence of strain, $\kappa$-Hg-Cl undergoes a metal to charge order insulator transition at T$_{\text{CO}}$=30~K~\cite{Drichko2014}, where the collective excitation is not observed~\cite{Hassan2018Crystals}.
+See the supplementary material (Section IV and Fig.~5)~\cite{SI} for the corresponding spectra.
+Under uniaxial strain, while the presence of the elastic line precludes us from going to low frequencies, the changes in the observed range are negligible.
+The absence of a collective mode is consistent with the mixed state deduced from the analysis of molecular vibrations.

 {\it Discussion---} Below we use calculations on the extended Hubbard model to understand the effect of strain on the ground state of the studied materials.
 Correlated electron physics phenomena in $\kappa$-(ET)$_2$X are best understood through the extended Hubbard model~\cite{Fukuyama1996,Hotta2010,Naka2010,Dayal2011}.
 This model includes intradimer interactions as well as interdimer interactions.
 The intradimer interactions include intramolecular electron-electron repulsion $U$, the intradimer charge transfer integral $t_d$, and intradimer electron-electron repulsion $V_d$, which are renormalized to $U_{\text{eff}}$.
 When the intradimer charge transfer integral $t_d$ is large enough, the correlated electron system becomes $\frac{1}{2}$-filled in the dimer Mott phase.
 The extended Hubbard model is then written as follows: